eilvelia/tdl/packages/prebuilt-tdlib/README.md

 // '/home/user/proj/node_modules/@prebuilt-tdlib/linux-x64-glibc/libtdjson.so'
 ```

-This package can be used with, for example, [tdl][].
+This package is primarily meant to be used with [tdl][].
 You can pass the
 path to `tdl.configure` (since tdl v7.3.0):

 [tdl]: https://github.com/eilvelia/tdl